uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

   - either make sure their changes are not breaking the API
   - or inform interested people responsible for bumping the API version and check the checkbox.

-When [Solution 4](#solution-4) is chosen, this needs to be adjusted to cover the minor version bump as well.

-## API usage guidelines

-The documentation about consuming the API should be enhanced according to chosen solution.
-The API users can choose the level of safety of calling the API and consider the risks themselves:

-TODO: adjust the following to the chosen solution.
-The following text is just a skeleton that needs to be ehnanced.
-TODO: mention also that levels are not mutually exclusive

-### Level 0: Retrospective checking
-API consumers do not check anything and call the method directly.
-In case of failure, they process the xmlrpc fault with the code `-1` and report an error in their script.

-### Level 1: Check the signature
-Prior to making an API call, the consumer needs to check, if the method signature matches their expectation using one of the API introspection methods described in the [XMLRPC compatibility](#xmlrpc-compatibility) section.

-This approach does not rule out backwards-incompatible changes described in the point 3.iv in the note on [breaking and non-breaking changes](#note-on-breaking-and-non-breaking-changes).

-### Level 2: Check the version and flavor
-The safest way is to use check the API version.

-## Process for deprecation and removal API methods

-TODO: Part of this RFC or not?
-Additionally, a clear process for breaking the API in a controlled way must be defined.

-# TODO
-- [ ] remove all TODO
-- [ ] decide which solution to take, move other to "alternative solutions"
-- [ ] decide if to write the guidelines (in the API > FAQ page or docs)
-- [ ] make sure the links work